 Here is information on using citation managers with Overleaf

 Before you embark on a systematic review, please understand that this could easily be a one year or more project.
+Here is a decision tree (source) to help you decide is a systematic, or other type or review, is appropriate.

 These articles may also be helpful: